-The Summer Translation Program (STP), hosted by the Department of World Languages and Literatures at Western Michigan University, offers a unique opportunity for advanced language learners and professionals to improve their translation skills while working on their language proficiency.
-This program is unique in that it provides intensive Arabic-English and Spanish-English translation training, which is only available in a handful of programs in the United States, despite the high demand for translators.
+The Summer Translation Program, hosted by the Department of World Languages and Literatures at Western Michigan University, offers a unique opportunity for advanced language learners and professionals to improve their translation skills while working on their language proficiency.

-In order to do translation accurately and efficiently, it is necessary to develop special skills above and beyond the skills you have already developed in your language studies.
-Come join us at Western Michigan University in Kalamazoo for a four-week summer intensive program that will teach you about the practice and business of translation!
+In order to translate accurately and efficiently, it is necessary to develop special skills above and beyond the skills you have already developed in your language studies.
+Come join us at WMU in Kalamazoo for a four-week summer intensive program that will teach you about the practice and business of translation.

 Most language programs focus on developing students’ ability to interact with native speakers smoothly and fluently in the target language.
 The emphasis on producing automatic, natural responses means that most language programs tend to engage students in activities that happen solely in the target language, and thus translation is kept to a minimum.